vectorgrp/sil-kit/docs/usage/quickstart.rst

 Using the SIL Kit package
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The SIL Kit distribution contains a self-contained and deployable installation in the *SilKit* directory.
 The CMake build configuration required is exported to ``SilKit/lib/cmake/SilKit`` and
 defines the ``SilKit::SilKit`` target.

 From CMake this can be easily used via the ``find_package(SilKit CONFIG)`` mechanism.
-For example, the following CMakeLists.txt is able to import the SIL Kit library based on its filesystem path.
+For example, the following CMakeLists.txt is able to import the SIL Kit library based on its file system path.

 .. literalinclude::
    sample_silkit/CMakeLists.txt